Processing tiers explained

 |---|---|

-| Credits | 4 per page |
+| Credits | 5 per page |

 | Supported formats | PDF and images only |

-| Best for | Books, papers with footnotes, structured manuscripts |
+| Best for | Degraded scans, complex layouts, footnote-heavy manuscripts |

 |---|---|

-| Plain text, letters, memos | Basic |
+| Plain text, letters, articles | Standard |

-| Audio or video files | Basic |
+| Audio or video files | Standard |

-| Word or HTML documents | Basic |
+| Office or HTML documents | Standard |

-Changing the mode
+Changing the tier

 Credit usage

-- Plus: 4 credits/page
+- Pro: 5 credits/page

+The uploader shows a credits estimate before you submit.
 Check your remaining credits and usage history in Settings → Billing.
 See Adjusting your plan for upgrade options.

 Search help